 Saint Lucia's Day was assigned in the calendar of saints to the 13th of December ever since early Christian times.
 But our old folk customs ought not to have had anything to do with her.
-It is not even certain that the customs which began to show up in western Swedish manor houses around 1800 had anything to do with it either from the beginning.
-But in 1764 she was there in any case at an estate in Västergötland, dressed in white with a candle in her hand.
+It is not even certain that the customs which began to show up in western Swedish manor houses around 1800 had anything to do with it from the beginning.
+But in 1764 she was there at an estate in Västergötland, dressed in white with a candle in her hand.

-There is much to indicate that it was German contacts, which brought with them the custom to higher middle class circles in western Sweden.
+There is much to indicate that it was German contacts which brought with them the custom to higher middle class circles in western Sweden.
 It was certainly there that the folksy customs to celebrate this morning were found.
-For at least 100 years however the new way of celebrating Lucia became an experience, which only occurred in certain selected circles of friends.
+For at least 100 years, however, the new way of celebrating Lucia became an experience, which only occurred in certain selected circles of friends.

 In the beginning of the 1900s it became all the more usual with Lucia processions.
 But the custom certainly would not have attained its present position and continued spreading if the newspaper Stockholms Dagblad had not decided in 1927 to crown a Lucia for the capital city.
-Since that day Lucia contests have developed more and more and today there is hardly any small village that does not crown its own queen of light.
+Since that day Lucia contests have developed more and more and today there is hardly a small village that doesn't crown its own queen of light.
 And at many work places and in many Swedish homes a Lucia procession is held, and the morning of December 13 is celebrated.